kierankyllo/powerparse/README.md

 # powerparse
-This utility will execute an API call to a power company API to return a JSON object and parse it into a mariadb database
+This utility will execute an API call to a power company API to return a JSON object and parse it into a mariadb database table.

 ## VM Requirements:
 Ubuntu Linux 20.04.4 LTS